African American/Black Student Success

-The African American Black Student Success project improves academic outcomes for African American/Black students to achieve a vision of an equitable education system in Lane County.
+The African American/Black Student Success Program improves academic outcomes for African American/Black students to achieve a vision of an equitable education system in Lane County.
 The project promotes regular and consistent school attendance, provides students access to culturally responsive teaching and learning supports which contribute to their academic success from early learning to post-secondary, provides rigorous skill enhancement and leadership advocacy programs, and provides students and their families support in navigating educational processes and opportunities.
+Find out more.

 The Driver Education initiative is designed to increase availability and accessibility of ODOT approved driver education programming throughout Lane County.
 Find out more.